Skip To Main Content

 • Infection:

-• OCREVUS increases your risk of getting upper respiratory tract infections, lower respiratory tract infections, skin infections, and herpes infections.
-Infections are a common side effect, which can be serious.
-Tell your healthcare provider if you have an infection or have any of the following signs of infection including fever, chills, or a cough that does not go away.
-Signs of herpes include cold sores, shingles, genital sores, skin rash, pain, and itching.
+• Infections are a common side effect.
+OCREVUS and OCREVUS ZUNOVO increase your risk of getting upper respiratory tract infections, lower respiratory tract infections, skin infections, and herpes infections.
+Serious infections can happen with OCREVUS and OCREVUS ZUNOVO, which can be life-threatening or cause death.
+Tell your healthcare provider if you have an infection or have any of the following signs of infection including fever, chills, or a cough that does not go away, or painful urination.
+Signs of herpes infection include: cold sores, shingles, genital sores, skin rash, pain, and itching.
 Signs of more serious herpes infection include: changes in vision, eye redness or eye pain, severe or persistent headache, stiff neck, and confusion.
-Signs of infection can happen during treatment or after you have received your last dose of OCREVUS.
+Signs of infection can happen during treatment or after you have received your last dose of OCREVUS or OCREVUS ZUNOVO.
 Tell your healthcare provider right away if you have an infection.
-Your healthcare provider should delay your treatment with OCREVUS until your infection is gone.
+Your healthcare provider should delay your treatment with OCREVUS or OCREVUS ZUNOVO until your infection is gone.

 • thinking